bkorobeinikov/movieapp-ionic/README.md

 * Profit

 ### Why not React Native?
-At first I wanted to write this movieapp with React Native.
-For one week I was researching it, but eventually it just appeared to me very complicated for a POC-like project with support of several platforms out-of-the box.
+At first, I wanted to write this movieapp with React Native.
+For one week I was researching it, but eventually, I realized that it is very complicated for a POC-like project.
+And to support multiple platforms it requires much more work.

 ### Why not NativeScript?
 NativeScript I skipped, I think, because it is brand new.
 But probably, porting this codebase to NativeScript would be very easy, in best case scenario

 ### Why did I use Ionic?
-For me it was a winner in every category.
+For me, it was a winner in every category.
 The team is working hard on the framework.
 They even got some investments.
-It is an actual business and not a another open-source project which might be abandoned in a year.
+It is an actual business and not an another open-source project which might be abandoned in a year.
 And the biggest win is that development tools are awesome.